 After enrollment.
-Students taking distance courses outside the College of Law after enrolling in the College of Law must obtain the approval of the faculty under the requirements in Part IV(B)(4)(c) before credit for the course toward the J.D. can be granted.
-A single distance course need only be approved once under this policy.
+Students taking distance courses outside the College of Law after enrolling in the College of Law must obtain the approval of the Dean or Dean's Designate under the requirements in Sections II(H)(4) and II(I)(2) before credit for the course toward the J.D. can be granted.
 Students seeking credit for courses offered outside the College of Law should initiate the request through the College of Law Registrar.
 Students are strongly encouraged to obtain approval prior to taking the course to ensure that the credits will count toward the J.D.